dgold01/TerraSounds/README.md

 # TerraSounds
-Discover Music Near You: Explore Events on the Map
+Discover the Beat, Share the Experience: Find, Connect, and Groove Together!

 # App features: